schniggie/bugbounty-mcp-server/README.md

 ### Legal Disclaimer

 Users are solely responsible for ensuring their use of this tool complies with applicable laws and regulations.
-The authors are not responsible for any misuse or damage caused by this software.
+Gokul (apgokul008@gmail.com) is not responsible for any misuse or damage caused by this software.

 ## 🤝 Contributing